decred/dcrdocs/docs/faq/proof-of-stake/general.md

 The hardfork vote can fail at multiple points.
 The vote might not start at all if the PoW miners or PoS voters do not upgrade.
 After that, the threshold of 75% Yes votes might not be reached.

 In case a vote fails a new round will start at the beginning of the process.
-This means checking whether the PoW miners have upgraded, if the PoS miners have upgraded, and then another vote counting period.
+This means checking whether the PoW miners have upgraded, if the PoS voters have upgraded, and then another vote counting period.
 This will continue for a certain amount of rounds, after which, if the vote hasn't passed, the agenda issue will be shelved.

 ---